Before you begin, check out our overview of PatternFly to get acquainted with the basic elements of the design system.

 PatternFly uses the Red Hat font family.
 By default, Red Hat fonts are included as part of the PatternFly distributed CSS file.
 You do not need to do anything with your configuration to use this font family.

 The official documentation for the Red Hat font family can be found at the RedHatOfficial/RedHatFont repo.
-A number of opt-in classes to expand the feature set of the default Red Hat font family within PatternFly, including variable font files and updated monospace fonts, can be found on the Red Hat font page.
 For additional guidelines on typography implementation in PatternFly see the PatternFly typography guidelines.

 PatternFly uses Font Awesome 5.
 Font Awesome 5 can be utilized in two different ways: